pomerium/documentation/content/docs/capabilities/getting-users-identity.md

   <summary>Audience and issuer claims</summary>
   <div>

-Pomerium uses the claims provided by the identity provider's JWT to populate the `audience` and `issuer` claims in the attestion JWT.
+Pomerium uses the claims provided by the identity provider's JWT to populate the `audience` and `issuer` claims in the attestation JWT.

 Audience is the URL of the target upstream application.
 The `aud` claim defines what application the JWT is intended for.